fari-99/myGuzzle/README.md

 is a php class for post request multipart or form_params from [GuzzleHttp] (https://github.com/guzzle/guzzle) package.

 #How To Use
+for laravel user, just copy this in your class custom library, don't forget to add that directory in `app/start/global.php`

 ##Form_params
 in your controller client